Belt Parkway: Completed system

 The Belt Parkway formed the southern portion of a system of parkways and highways that connected every borough except Staten Island.
 At its eastern end, the Belt Parkway became the Cross Island Parkway, which connected to the Bronx–Whitestone Bridge and the Hutchinson River Parkway in the east Bronx.
 At its western end, the Belt Parkway led to the Gowanus Parkway, the Brooklyn–Battery Tunnel, the West Side Elevated Highway, and the Henry Hudson Parkway to the west Bronx.
 The Henry Hudson and Hutchinson River parkways were connected in the Bronx via Van Cortlandt Park, Mosholu Parkway, and Pelham Parkway, all of which were service-level roads.
 Some portions of the original system were converted to expressways, which could be used by commercial traffic.
 The Gowanus Expressway replaced the Gowanus Parkway in 1950 and became part of the Interstate Highway System as I-278.
 The Whitestone Parkway was expanded into the Whitestone Expressway starting in 1957; it also became an Interstate Highway and is signed as part of I-678.
+In the late 1940s, the parkway was widened in its entirety.

 In 1969, the New York City Council co-named the Belt Parkway Leif Ericson Drive between exit 2 and exit 9, to recognize the large Scandinavian population in Bay Ridge.
+By 1970, signage on much of the parkway's length (except for the Cross Island Parkway section) had been replaced by signs reading "Belt Parkway".
+The segment of NY 27A that ran concurrently with the parkway was removed in 1972.
+In the 1980s, the viaduct carrying traffic over the Coney Island Yard was reconstructed.
+In September 2002, Exit 15 was opened to serve the nearby Gateway Center commercial development. in 2005, a project to reconstruct Exit 17 was competed.
+The old cloverleaf interchange was demolished, and a new Diamond interchange with wider deacceleration lanes and gentler turns was constructed in its place.

 In October 2009, NYCDOT launched the first phase of a capital project to reconstruct seven obsolete bridges along the Belt Parkway.
 The first phase included the reconstruction of an overpass ramp from Guider Avenue, as well as the replacement of the Paerdegat Basin and Rockaway Parkway bridges, which was completed in 2012.
 In 2021, the Metropolitan Transportation Authority proposed widening a 2 mi section of the Belt Parkway near the Verrazzano-Narrows Bridge.